Navigating the Complicated Path of Grief

 According to the DSM-5, symptoms that occur longer than 6 months is considered a disorder and may need outside help.
 If you are struggling through the grief process seaking counselling can help you learn how to cope with these feelings and how to work through them.

 Loss is unfortunately an inherent part of our human experience.
-The first step towards healing is to find a therapist you resonate with and discuss the therapeutic options available.
-With a compassionate and understanding therapist by your side, you can be guided toward the therapeutic method that aligns best with your needs, communication style, and comfort zone.
+The first step towards healing is to find a grief therapist you connect with and the discuss the grief therapy options available.
+With a compassionate and understanding grief therapist by your side, you can be guided toward the grief therapy method that aligns best with your needs, communication style, and comfort zone.

 ACT (Acceptance and Commitment Therapy)